stevyhacker/old_python_console_games/README.md

-# old_python_console_games
+Python console games I wrote somewhere back in 2010/11 when I started learning to code.
-Python console games I wrote when I started learning to code.
+I created them while reading the book Invent Your Own Computer Games With Python.